liudch/goxc/index.md

 ### Now build your artifacts

-To build binaries for your app:
+To build zipped binaries for your app:

-       cd path/to/app/folder
-       goxc .
+       goxc path/to/app/folder

 ### Going further